jherskovic/pubmed_parser/README.md

 - `nlm_unique_id`: NLM unique identification
 - `issn_linking`: ISSN linkage, typically use to link with Web of Science dataset
 - `country`: Country extracted from journal information field
+- `volume`, `issue`, and `pagination`: Traditional bibliographic information
+- `status`: as reported by PubMed.
+Values include `aheadofprint` for "Epub ahead of print", and `ppublished` for "Published in print"
 - `delete`: boolean if `False` means paper got updated so you might have two XMLs for the same paper.
 You can delete the record of deleted paper because it got updated.